Starting out, most of the real estate investing basics that I was exposed to around single-family home investing was this:

 You will be able to ask for and get higher than typical rent from residential real estate investing like this.
-The property will, more often than not, be taken care of very well if the tenants are planning to own it.
+The property will, more often than not, be taken care of very well because the tenants are planning to own it.

-When done properly this can work well for everyone involved.
+When done properly, this can work well for everyone involved.

 A question I often get is why we don't see more of this type of residential real estate investing in Canada.

-I can tell you from personal, first-hand experience that these are happening all the time.
+I can tell you from first-hand experience that these are happening all the time.
 There's just no national advertising campaign for it.

-Most realtors haven't been exposed to any real estate investing basics so they don't offer them as solutions.
+Most realtors haven't been exposed to any real estate investing basics, so they don't offer them as solutions.

-And there's no "dealership" network for them so it's left to the individual investor.
+And there's no "dealership" network for them, so it's left to the individual investor.